Tornado outbreak of April 9–11, 2011

-One of several tornado outbreaks in the United States to take place during the record month of April 2011, 49 tornadoes were produced across the Midwest and Southeast from April 9–11.
+A tornado outbreak took place on the 9-11 of April, 2011.
+The outbreak was one of several tornado outbreaks in the United States to take place during the record month of April 2011, 49 tornadoes were produced across the Midwest and Southeast from April 9–11.
 Widespread damage took place; however, no fatalities resulted from the event due to timely warnings.
 In Wisconsin, 16 tornadoes touched down, ranking this outbreak as the state's largest April event on record as well as one of the largest single-day events during the course of any year.
 The strongest tornado of the outbreak was an EF4 tornado that touched down west of Pocahontas, Iowa on April 9, a short-lived satellite to a long-track EF3 tornado.
 Between 0256 and 0258 UTC (9:56 and 9:58 p.m.
 CDT) that day, five tornadoes were on the ground simultaneously in Pocahontas County, Iowa, all of which were from one supercell thunderstorm.
 Other tornadoes impacted parts of eastern Kentucky and Tennessee on April 9, hours before the event in Iowa.

 Throughout Iowa, damage from the storms was estimated at $78.6 million, much of which likely took place in and around Mapleton, which was struck by an EF3 tornado on April 9.
 In addition to the tornadoes, Texas experienced a widespread straight-line wind and hail event, leaving $100 million in damage.
 Overall, losses from the storm system reached $2.2 billion, making it the third of a record sixteen billion dollar disasters in 2011.